Thomas scores 33, Celtics beat Bulls 104-95 to tie series - News 12 Now

 Celtics: Thomas was just 1 of 9 on 3-pointers but made 12 of 13 free throws.

-Bulls: Butler made 19 of 23 foul shots after failing to get to the line in Game 3. … Canaan was inactive for the first three games.
+Bulls: Butler made 19 of 23 foul shots after failing to get to the line in Game 3. … Chicago was just 5 of 24 on 3-pointers even though Canaan — inactive for the first three games — nailed 3 of 7.